-12 Ways AI Transforms HR and Recruitment Strategy
+Post: 12 Ways AI Transforms HR and Recruitment Strategy in 2026

-AI is not the starting point for a high-performing recruiting operation — it’s the accelerant.
+AI is not the starting point for a high-performing recruiting operation — it is the accelerant.
 Before any AI tool delivers on its promise, the workflow infrastructure underneath it has to move candidates reliably without manual intervention.
-Teams that fix the automation architecture before adding AI consistently outperform those that layer intelligence onto broken processes.
+Teams that automate before adding AI consistently outperform those that layer intelligence onto broken processes.

 1. Automated Resume Screening and Initial Candidate Ranking